Christmas Tree Care Tips

-It is important that you regularly give your Christmas tree water — too little can cause resin to form, which reduces the tree’s ability to absorb water and it will dry out quickly.
+You must regularly give your Christmas tree water — too little can cause resin to form, which reduces the tree’s ability to absorb water, and it will dry out quickly.
 Here’s an easy way to figure out how much water your tree needs:

 For every inch of the trunk’s diameter, fill the stand with one litre of water.

-You’ve probably heard people say that adding things like bleach, corn syrup, aspirin and sugar to the water is probably unnecessary.
+You may have heard people adding bleach, corn syrup, aspirin, and sugar to the water, but it is unnecessary.
 Most experts agree that plenty of plain water is all you need to keep a tree fresh.
 Just remember to check the water level daily — it should always cover the cut end of the trunk.
-Refill as needed.
+Refill as needed

-Another tip is to lower the temperature in the room where the tree is set up as it can help slow down the drying process and therefore result in your tree requiring a bit less water (according to the National Christmas Tree Association).
+Another tip is to lower the temperature in the room where the tree gets set up.
+Doing so can help slow down the drying process and result in your tree requiring less water (according to the National Christmas Tree Association).

-I think that we can all agree that there’s nothing that signifies Christmas more (aside from Santa & Rudolph) than a beautifully decorated Christmas tree beside a roaring fireplace.
+We can all agree that nothing signifies Christmas more (aside from Santa & Rudolph) than a beautifully decorated Christmas tree beside a roaring fireplace.
 Along with sunlight radiators, air ducts and stoves, a regularly used fireplace could contribute to your tree drying out at a much quicker pace.
 If your home is prone to dryness, try using a humidifier to add moisture to the room.

-For those of us who enjoy the look, feel and smell of a natural Christmas tree, we also know the hassle of dealing with mounds of dead pine needles if you allow your tree to stick around past its prime.
-In the event that you do get to enjoy the dreaded dry needle infestation, the easiest way to clean up fallen needles is by using your vacuum’s hose.
-Skip the fancy attachments and just use the end of the hose to draw needles directly into the bag or canister.
+For those who enjoy the look, feel and smell of a natural Christmas tree, we also know the hassle of dealing with mounds of dead pine needles if you allow your tree to stick around past its prime.
+If you do get to enjoy the dreaded dry needle infestation, the easiest way to clean up fallen needles is by using your vacuum’s hose.
+Skip the fancy attachments and use the end of the hose to draw needles directly into the bag or canister.